The Faculty and Administration Staff of The American Dance Institute

 Jay Tan

 Jay Tan’s love for dance and movement began at 15 years old, in Singapore, when he participated in a cultural festival that incorporated various art forms to promote peace.
-From there, he dabbled in both modern contemporary and hip hop for two years, before fully immersing himself in hip hop and its culture.

 Read More